 - → Name of Candidate: Must include at least the first and last name.
 This should be the candidate's full name (first, middle initial (if applicable) and last).
-If filing online through ORESTAR, this field is automatically populated from the user profile and cannot be modified. - → How Name Should Appear on Ballot: Must include how the candidate wishes their name to appear on the ballot.
+If filing online through ORESTAR, this field is automatically populated from the user profile and cannot be modified. - → How name Name should appear Appear on ballot Must include how the candidate wishes their name to appear on the ballot.
 If a nickname is used in connection with the candidate's full name, the nickname should be in parentheses.
-Titles and designations (e.g., Dr., CPA) should not be included as they cannot appear on the ballot. - → Candidate Residence Address: Must include residential address of the candidate, including the county.
-This must be included even if the candidate has a non-disclosure order on file with the Elections Division. - → Mailing Address for Candidate Correspondence: Must include the address where the candidate wishes to receive correspondence from the Elections Division.
-Do not use an address included on a non-disclosure order on file with the Elections Division.
-A publicly disclosable mailing address listed on the non-disclosure request will be used as the mailing address on the candidate filing if the exempt residence address is used as the mailing address on the filing. - -> Contact Information: Must include a valid phone number (where the candidate can be reached during normal business hours), fax, email address, and website, if applicable.
+Titles and designations (e.g., Dr., CPA) should not be included as they cannot appear on the ballot. - → Candidate Residence Address: Must include Rresidential address of the candidate, including the county must be used.
+This must be included even if the candidate has a non-disclosure order on file with the Elections Division. - → Mailing Address for Candidate Correspondence: Must linclude the address where the candidate wishes to receive correspondence from the Elections Division.
+Do not use an address included on a nondisclosure order on file with the Elections Division.
+A publicly disclosable mailing address listed on the non-disclosure request will be used as the mailing address on the candidate filing if the exempt residence address is used as the mailing address on the filing. - → Contact Information: Must includeEnter a valid phone number (where the candidate can be reached during normal business hours), fax, email address, and website, if applicable.
 At least one phone number and an email address are required.